K-theory for 2-categories: Introduction

 In \cref{sec:K-theory-constructions} we define the $K$-theory functor, or more precisely two different $K$-theory functors, one for permutative Gray-monoids and one for permutative 2-categories.
 We also study the composite of $K$-theory followed by its inverse, and show this is naturally weakly equivalent to the identity functor on permutative Gray-monoids.

-The final section of the paper, \cref{sec:eta-and-triangle-ids}, studies the composite of the inverse $K$-theory functor followed by $K$-theory, and in particular a unit for a putative adjunction between these two functors.
+\cref{sec:eta-and-triangle-ids} studies the composite of the inverse $K$-theory functor followed by $K$-theory, and in particular a unit for a putative adjunction between these two functors.
 Such a unit exists only as a lax map of diagrams, but we show that this lax unit is a stable equivalence and use this to prove our main theorem in two parts. \Cref{thm:equiv-HoPGM-and-HoP2Cat-part2} establishes the right-hand equivalence, and \cref{thm:main-css-1} establishes the left-hand equivalence.

+\cref{appendix} contains a diagram of all the main categories used in the paper, together with the functors that relate them.
+It also includes a list of the categories, functors and natural transformations that are key components of the proof of \cref{thm:main-equiv-ho-thy}, along with precise references to where they are introduced.
+We see this list as an aid to readers as they navigate what the referee called ``a densely interconnected network of (relative) categories connected by a bird's nest of constructed functors, natural transformations and weak equivalence notions.''
+In particular, we hope that this appendix will serve as a useful guide which the reader can reference as necessary to help place the structures in context.

 \addtocontents{toc}{\SkipTocEntry}